SadieStaar/AccessControlProject/README.md

 ## Overview

-The **Access Control Project** is a simple web application designed to manage user authentication and database queries.
-It features a Node.js backend with MySQL integration and a frontend served through Express.
-Docker is used to containerize the application for easy deployment and scalability.
+The **Access Control Project** is a simple app for user login and database queries.
+It uses Node.js for the backend, MySQL for the database, and Express to serve the frontend.
+Docker handles deployment.

 ---